SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_buzz2_cmt_8540s_smt/README.md

 - Make sure that the SDK extension already be installed.
 If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

-- SDK Extension must be enabled for the project to install "CMT_8540S_SMT-Buzz 2 Click (Mikroe)" component.
+- SDK Extension must be enabled for the project to install "CMT-8540S-SMT - Buzz 2 Click (Mikroe)" component.

 ## How It Works ##